Read Time: 3 min 43 sec

-One of the biggest goals in life is finding your own personal balance.
-When you look at the different aspects of your personal life or even your own body, the key is to be in a balanced state of wellbeing.
-This is where the endocannabinoid system plays a significant role in our human lives.
-The endocannabinoid system may be described as a biochemical communication system within the human body.
+One of the most significant trials in life is finding your natural rhythm.
+When we look at the different aspects of our lives, the key is to find an optimal state of balance.
+This is where the endocannabinoid system (ECS) plays a significant role in our lives as humans.
+The ECS may be described as a biochemical communication system within the human body.

-The endocannabinoid system produces endogenous ligands called endocannabinoids, which are produced continuously by the body.
-These endocannabinoids interact with a network of cannabinoid receptors located throughout the brain and body.
-There are a variety of cannabinoid receptors, but the two most studied receptors are named cannabinoid receptor type 1 (CB1) and cannabinoid receptor type 2 (CB2).
-With that said, the main goal of the endocannabinoid system is to regulate appetite, mood, metabolism, immune function, pain response, memory, sleep, and much more.
+The ECS produces endogenous ligands called endocannabinoids, which bind to specific receptors in the body and brain.
+There are a variety of cannabinoid receptors, but the two most studied are named cannabinoid receptor type 1 (CB1) and cannabinoid receptor type 2 (CB2).
+The primary function of the ECS is to regulate appetite, mood, metabolism, immune function, pain responses, memory, and sleep.

-Sadly, due to disease, drugs, stress, and poor food choices, it has become much more challenging to maintain a healthy balanced body and lifestyle.
-However, there are a few factors that have proven to help human physiology combat these environmental hazards.
+Sadly, due to disease, drugs, stress, and poor food choices, it has become much more challenging to maintain optimal health.
+However, there are a few tools that can help human physiology combat these environmental hazards.

 How Cannabis Affects the Endocannabinoid System

-On the other hand, CBD does not fit into the CB1 or CB2 receptors throughout the body and brain.
-Instead, CBD stimulates both the receptors and triggers a reaction without binding to the receptors directly.
+On the other hand, CBD does not fit into the CB1 or CB2 receptors.
+Instead, CBD stimulates many different receptors in the body and brain, helping to regulate the ECS overall.

 How Balancing Your Intake of Omega-3 and Omega-6 Fatty Acids Can Positively Influence the Endocannabinoid System.

-Food has been a significant part of human life since the beginning of civilization.
-Proper nutrition is a staple for being healthy and means a person is receiving the right foods and supplements for their body to achieve at their optimal performance.
+Food has always been a significant part of human life.
+Proper nutrition means a person is receiving the right nutrients from food to fuel their body for optimal performance.

-The way to counteract this is by incorporating more foods into your diet with omega-3 fatty acids to help balance out the ratio of the fatty acids.
-The reason why this is so important for your wellbeing is because the human body converts fatty acids into endocannabinoids.
+The way to counteract this is by incorporating more foods into your diet that contain omega-3 fatty acids (fish, nuts, and seeds) and avoiding processed foods that contain the opposite.
+The reason why this is so important for your wellbeing is because the human body converts omega-3 fatty acids into endocannabinoids.

-This is precisely why it's so beneficial to receive a balanced ratio of omega-6 to omega-3 fatty acids and how it can improve your overall health by aiding the endocannabinoid system.
+This is precisely why it's vital to receive a balanced ratio of omega-6 to omega-3 fatty acids.
+This small change can improve your overall health by supporting the ECS.